Sosman1992/Reverse_Engineering_Week-1_Lab_report/README.md

 ## Evidence

 Opening the Lab file with PEiD, it can be seen that the file is packed with UPX a packing utililty.
-Using an unpacker it was able to unpack the file and get it to be recognized as Microsoft visual file.
+Using an unpacker it was able to unpack the file and get it to be recognized as Microsoft visual file. that was written and compiled using Microsoft Visual C++ 6.0

 Using DependencyWalker on the  unpacked`.EXE`, to find the imports of the unpacked file, `InternetOpenUrlA` and `InternetOpenA`.